DenDen047/useful_commands/README.md

 restart Mission Control on Mac when it doesn't work.

 ## TODO
+- [ ] set up the docker environment
-- [ ] extract all zip files under the directory
+- [ ] extract and remove a zip file
-- [ ] remove copied files
+- [ ] implement the above program for all zip files under a particular directory
 - [ ] pipeline from extraction to transformation for downloaded files